ImageMagick/Usage-Markdown/anim_basics/index.md

 [![\[IM Output\]](anim_bgnd.gif)](anim_bgnd.gif)

-So you can see exactly what is going on, lets add an initial canvas image to the animation, so you can see how a '`Background`' actually 'disposes' that frame from the animation display.
+So you can see exactly what is going on, let's add an initial canvas image to the animation, so you can see how a '`Background`' actually 'disposes' that frame from the animation display.

 ~~~
 convert -delay 100 -dispose none \